JustinPatenaude/balticathletics/products/basketball.md

     - These balls are rotationally wound and built with a butyl bladder for consistent bounce and air retention.
     - Official size and weight.

-    2 available - BLACK only
+    2 - Size 7 available - BLACK only
 - title: 360 Rubber - Size 29.5 (7)
   image: "/360 Rubber BB.jpg"
   price: 11